perwin/telarchive/README.md

-Targets can be searched for using standard astronomical names (using SIMBAD for name resolution) or via RA,Dec coordinates (coordinates can be in sexagesimal -- e.g. "hh mm ss dd mm ss" -- or degree formats).
+Targets can be searched for using standard astronomical names (using SIMBAD for name resolution) or via RA,Dec coordinates (coordinates can be in sexagesimal -- e.g. "hh mm ss dd mm ss" -- or decimal-degree formats).

 Example of use: